fluix-dev/docker-files/README.md

 MYSQL_ROOT_PASSWORD: 'YOUR ROOT PASSWORD'
 ```

-Keep in mind that `YOUR DB PASSWORD` should be the same, `YOUR ROOT PASSWORD` can be anything, and in both instances of `YOUR SECRET KEY`, the same Django secret key should be used.
+Keep in mind that both instances of `YOUR DB PASSWORD` should be the same, `YOUR ROOT PASSWORD` can be anything, and in both instances of `YOUR SECRET KEY`, the same Django secret key should be used.

 #### Final docker isntallation:
 Run `./scripts/install.sh` to build the docker images and dmoj database.
 This will migrate all necessary migrations and build static files.
 Keep in mind, you may have to run this twice as the `dmojdb` container takes some time to initalize.